Make Your Website Merry and Bright with These 10 Holiday Marketing Ideas

 After the hype has died down, take some time to ramp up your content production.
 Why?
 Because once the merriment is over, your customers will be thinking about the next big thing: the new year!

 Come January, DreamHost customers are looking for help building a brand new website to kickstart their resolutions, whether they’re starting a blog or a business.
-Think about what your customers will want to do in 2018 and start creating content to help them do just that.
+Think about what your customers will want to do next year and start creating content to help them do just that.

 The new year is a fresh start for everyone.
 Stay on top of your content strategy by preparing in December for a big rollout of fresh ideas in January.